Great reads exploring different aspects of “oor” beautiful game, here are 12 Scottish football books to tackle this winter.

-Exploring different clubs, managers, fan moments, and matches etched into history, we start closer to home with a forgotten Dundee FC legend…
+Exploring different clubs, managers, fan moments, and matches etched into history, we start with a look at nostalgic Scottish football grounds around the country…

 Read about David Halliday, one of only two men to be the outright top scorer in both the Scottish and English top divisions.